dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 #### ETH's performance vs BTC

-ETH as an asset has had mostly excellent performance vs BTC for the most part, with periods where BTC clearly is a better investment and periods where ETH is a better investment, however, for the most part we can see that the trend is up:
+ETH as an asset has had mostly good performance vs BTC, with periods where BTC clearly is a better investment and periods where ETH is a better investment, however, for the most part we can see that the trend is up, especially after late 2019.

 ![](assets/ETHBTC.png)

 ***